 Even in a place as magnificent as Ireland, some places just stand out as special.
 One of the most special for me is the town of Bruff, County Limerick.
-Just 30 minutes south of Limerick City, Bruff is perfectly situated to serve as your base for touring western Ireland.
+Just 30 minutes south of Limerick City, Bruff is perfectly situated to serve as your base to tour the west of Ireland.

 I wish I could pin-point exactly what it is that makes Bruff a place we return to again and again- even if just for a day.
 The town, and its people, draw us back.
 We know we will always find a charming place to lay our head, friendly faces to help us with anything we need, and plenty nearby to keep us busy.